anmud/learntocode/udacity-front-end-developer-programm/JavaScript-and -the-DOM/002_the-DOM/the-document-object-model.md

 ![see-tags-in-the-dom](./see-tags-in-the-dom.png)

-And then from the correct location in the elements panel we can right-click and choose *"Scroll intoview"*  - and that will scroll the page into view to show us that element.
+And then from the correct location in the elements panel we can right-click and choose *"Scroll into view"*  - and that will scroll the page into view to show us that element.

 ![find-tag-on-the-page](./find-tag-on-the-page.png)